harbaum/MiSTeryNano/TROUBLESHOOTING.md

 # Troubleshooting MiSTerNano

-You MiSTeryNano setup does not work?
+Your MiSTeryNano setup does not work?
 These steps may help to find the issue.

 ## 1. Does the display receive a signal?